artisJIANG/getdata-019/README.md

 - Rename activities to be more human readable
 - Rename data labels with activity name
 - Merge data, subjects, and labels to single tiny data set
-- Write tiny data set to file
+- Write tidyData_q4 set to file

-#### For 2nd tiny data set: average of measurement for activity and subject
+#### For tidyData_q5 set: average of measurement for activity and subject

 - Prepare empty data set of appropriate length for
 - Loop through subjects, then subloop through activities
 - For each activity in a subject, get the full list of measurements
 - Calculate the mean of each of these activities
 - Place the means in subsequent columns of the subject/activity row
-- Write second tiny data set to file
+- Write tidyData_q5 set to file